rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 The most interesting example of icon is the person of Christ Jesus, that through Him we may look upon the face of the Father.

+!!! quote "John 14:9"
+    Jesus saith unto him, Have I been so long time with you, and yet hast thou not known me, Philip? he that hath seen me hath seen the Father; and how sayest thou then, Shew us the Father?

 !!! quote "1 John 1:1-2"